mgechev/angularjs-in-patterns/README.md

 When given dependency is required by any component, AngularJS resolves it using the following algorithm:

-- Takes its name and makes a lookup at a hash map, which is defined into a lexical closure (so it has a private visibility)
+- Takes its name and makes a lookup at a hash map, which is defined into a lexical closure (so it has a private visibility).
-- If the dependency exists AngularJS pass it as parameter to the component, which requires it
+- If the dependency exists AngularJS pass it as parameter to the component, which requires it.
 - If the dependency does not exists:
   - AngularJS instantiate it by calling the factory method of its provider (i.e. `$get`).
 Note that instantiating the dependency may require recursive call to the same algorithm.
-  - AngularJS caches it inside a hash map
+  - AngularJS caches it inside a hash map.
-  - AngularJS passes it as parameter to the component, which requires it
+  - AngularJS passes it as parameter to the component, which requires it.

-We can take better look at the AngularJS's source code:
+We can take better look at the AngularJS's source code, which implements the method `getService`:

 ```JavaScript
 function getService(serviceName) {